github112017/kafka-1/learn-kafka/kafka-avro/README.md

 ## Avro Files

--   **Avro** File is a concept where the entire schema and the data is together.
+-   **Avro** File is a concept where the entire schema and the data is present as part of the file.
+    -   But this approach has issues because when you expect the entire schema to be present as part of the record usually results in double the size of the record.

+## Schema Registry

+ -   **Schema Registry** is one of the established pattern where you can store the **Schema**
+-   This is not part of **Kafka**, but the Confluent platform comes with it.
+-   The idea is to store all the schema that are used to write data to kafka in the registry.
+-   Then we simply provide the identifier of the schema as part of the record as we produce the data in to Kafka.
+    -   The Consumers then can use the identifier to read the schema from the registry and de-serialize the data.